solomonleo12345/multi-ai-agent/README.md

 - Python 3.11 or newer
 - pip (Python package installer)
 - Git (to clone the repository)
+- Docker installed and running on your machine
+- Access to a container registry (e.g., Docker Hub) if you plan to push the image

 ## Installation
 1. **Clone the repository**